Mr-Kaos/The-Rip-DB/README.md

 This project aims to provide an easy way to catalog and find "[rips](#what-are-rips)" uploaded by all "ripping" channels on YouTube.

+It is a PHP and MySQL based system that is currently hosted on [ripdb.net](https://ripdb.net), but can be entirely self-hosted should you want an offline copy.
+See [the releases page](https://github.com/Mr-Kaos/The-Rip-DB/releases) for stable releases of the site along with a full dump of the database (excluding all credentials and stuff of course).

 ## Table of Contents:

 - [Aim of the Project](#aim-of-the-project)